DimFann/DimDock/DimDock.LinuxArchive/wwwroot/md/aboutMe.md

 This about page is Markdown compiled to HTML using [markedjs/marked (GitHub)](https://github.com/markedjs/marked) Any captions on any folder pages in the archive are compiled in the same way, the text is taken from the description field on GDrive folders.

-#### Please let me know if something is broken.
+#### Please let me know if something is broken, vunerable, or just implemented in a trash way.
-DMs on Twitter or Discord are good, GitHub issues and pull requests are good too.
+DMs on Twitter or Discord are good, GitHub issues and pull requests are very much appreciated.

+#### Have any ideas that might be cool to add.
+Let me know, and I'll see what I can do if I like the idea.